filintod/diagrid-dapr-injector/README.md

     -----END CERTIFICATE-----
 ```

-Or by passing via helm install/upgrade `set` command.
-For example, above we saved the trust anchors to a file `/tmp/trust-anchors.crt`, and now we can pass it to the Dapr sidecar injector:
+Alternatively, you can pass the trust anchors via the Helm install/upgrade `set` command.
+For example, if you saved the trust anchors to a file `/tmp/trust-anchors.crt`, you can pass it to the Dapr sidecar injector as follows:

 ```bash
 # also showing passing the image tag, custom control plane namespace, and the trust anchors from a file